yowls/dotfiles/README.md

 * css-color

 Also, you may notice that clipboard doesnt work well when trying to pase from outside.
 To fix that, **install gvim**.
-This will give vim the ability to copy/paste from/to others programs.
+This will give vim the ability to copy/paste from/to others programs.<br>
 Otherwise, you can fix it using xclip, making a keybind in .vimrc replacing paste command.
 But the easiest way is just install gvim.

-Plus, you need to create a `undodir` folder in .vim for a history of undo´s.
+Plus, you need to create a **undodir** folder in .vim for a history of undo´s.
 So you can undo a line of a file previously closed

 ## known issues
 Nothing recorded yet.<br>